microsoft/BotFramework-Composer/docs/concept-events_and_triggers-draft.md

     <img alt="anatomy_event_handler" src="./media/events_triggers/anatomy_event_handler.png" style="max-width:300px;" />
 </p>

 This event will appear in the dialog as a node at the top of the editor.
-Actions within this event handler occur inside the context of the active dialog.
+Actions within this event handler occur in the context of the active dialog.
 These steps control the main functionality of a bot.

 <p align="left">
     <img alt="cancel_handler" src="./media/events_triggers/cancel_handler.png" style="max-width:200px;" />